-The hourmeter, which is located on the right front of the body, displays operating time accumulated while the ignition switch is in the ON (RUN) position.
+The hourmeter, which is located on the instrument panel, displays operating time accumulated while the ignition switch is in the ON (RUN) position.

 The hourmeter provides maintenance reminders after certain hours of operation.
 The hourmeter screen will start flashing the reminder one hour prior to the recommended interval and will continue until one hour after the recommended interval (two hours).
 The hourmeter does not have a manual reset function.